 Controlling Schedule is the project management activity in which progress on project activities is compared against Schedule baseline to understand whether project is ahead of the schedule or behind.
 Based on the deviation you can plan on corrective or preventive actions and manage changes to baseline.
 This process helps thus reduces the risk of delivery slippage when managed well.

-From 5th edition PMBOK focuses on Agile approach as well.
 In case your project follows Agile methodology here is what this process should do –

 - Determine current status of project based on completed deliverables against planned iteration